fossasia/open-event-server/docs/DIGITAL_OCEAN.md

 #### Phase 2

-The steps that will be mentioned now are sinalogus to [running Open Event on Docker](DOCKER.md) documentation.
+The steps that will be mentioned now are analogous to [running Open Event on Docker](DOCKER.md) documentation.
 You are recommended to first go through to appreciate the similarities.

 * Now we are into our server.
 The first step is to install Docker.
 DigitalOcean has a